-ClearCase[®] supports makefile-based building of software systems, and provides a software build environment closely resembling that of the make program. make was developed for UNIX systems, and has been ported to other operating systems.
-You can use ClearCase-controlled files to build software, and use native make programs, third-party build utilities, your company's own build programs, or the ClearCase build tools clearmake, omake, and clearaudit.
+Rational ClearCase supports makefile based building of software systems and provides a software build environment closely resembling that of the make program. make was developed for UNIX systems, and has been ported to other operating systems.
+You can use files controlled by ClearCase to build software, and use native make programs, third-party build utilities, your company's own build programs, or the ClearCase build tools clearmake, omake, and clearaudit.